Egypt: Cuisine

-Egyptian cuisine is deeply rooted in the agricultural traditions of the Nile Valley and Delta, making heavy use of poultry, legumes, vegetables, and fruits.
+Egyptian cuisine draws on the agricultural traditions of the Nile Valley and Delta, and makes heavy use of poultry, legumes, vegetables, and fruits.
 Staple dishes include mahshi, rice-stuffed vegetables and grape leaves, falafel, mainly known locally as ta'ameya, shawarma, kabab, and kofta.
-Traditional Egyptian specialties include ful medames, mashed fava beans; feteer, flaky, layered pie with various fillings; hawawshi, spiced minced meat baked inside bread; molokhiya, a jute leaf stew; and koshary, a mix of lentils, rice, and pasta.
-Many Egyptian dishes are traditionally prepared hands on at home, often slow-cooked, based on the culinary practices of rural kitchens passed down through generations, including stews such as bamia, okra stew; qolqas, taro root stew; and baked dishes, such as rozz me'ammar, a baked rice dish made with milk, butter, and eshta; as well as macarona bil-bechamel, a pasta bake with penne, spiced meat sauce, and béchamel.
+Traditional Egyptian specialities include ful medames, mashed fava beans; feteer, a flaky, layered pie with various fillings; hawawshi, spiced minced meat baked inside bread; molokhiya, a jute leaf stew; and koshary, a mix of lentils, rice, and pasta, which is recognised as intangible cultural heritage by UNESCO.
+Many Egyptian dishes are traditionally prepared hands-on at home, often slow-cooked, based on the culinary practices of rural kitchens passed down through generations, including stews such as bamia, okra stew; qolqas, taro root stew; and baked dishes, such as rozz me'ammar, a baked rice dish made with milk, butter, and eshta; as well as macarona bil-bechamel, a pasta bake with penne, spiced meat sauce, and béchamel.

 Bread holds a central place in Egyptian cuisine and dining traditions, with more than 60 different types found across the country.
 Eish baladi, a round, whole-wheat flatbread, is a staple of nearly every meal and is commonly used as an edible utensil for dipping and scooping rather than simply accompanying dishes.
 Cheesemaking in Egypt dates back to the First Dynasty, with Domiati cheese being the most widely consumed today.
 Meat plays an important role in Egyptian cuisine, with poultry such as squab, chicken, duck, quail, and goose being common, alongside lamb and beef for grilling and stews.
 Cured meats such as bastirma and sogoq are traditionally consumed.
 Egyptian bastirma is made from salted, spiced, and air-dried beef or water buffalo, and sogoq, a spicy sausage of ground beef stuffed into thin casings and left to dry and ferment.
 Fish, especially tilapia and mullet, are widely consumed, with seafood in general being particularly prevalent in coastal cities like Alexandria, Suez, and Port Said.
 A large portion of Egyptian cuisine is vegetarian due to limited grazing land, historical agricultural practices, and the religious customs of Coptic Christians, who periodically observe a vegan diet.

-The cuisine commonly features an assortment of spices and aromatics such as cumin, coriander, cardamom, chili, aniseed, bay leaves, dill, parsley, garlic, ginger, cinnamon, mint, and cloves, with cumin being the most commonly used.
+The cuisine commonly features an assortment of spices and aromatics such as cumin, coriander, cardamom, chilli, aniseed, bay leaves, dill, parsley, garlic, ginger, cinnamon, mint, and cloves, with cumin being the most commonly used.
 Popular desserts include baqlawa, basbousa, kunafa, and qatayef, often featuring dates, honey, syrup, nuts and semolina.
 Tea is the national drink, while coffee is also common and is traditionally prepared in the Turkish style.
-Other popular beverages in Egypt include karkadeh, hibiscus tea; 'asir asab, sugarcane juice; 'erq sous, licorice juice; kharob, carob juice; amar eddin, apricot drink; and sobia, sweet coconut milk drink.
+Other popular beverages in Egypt include karkadeh, hibiscus tea; 'asir asab, sugarcane juice; erq sous, liquorice juice; kharob, carob juice; amar eddin, apricot drink; and sobia, sweet coconut milk drink.
 Beer is the most popular alcoholic beverage, including traditional types like bouza, made from barley and bread and consumed since the Predynastic era.